ian-r-rose/intake-dcat/README.md

 pip install intake-dcat
 ```

-You can test the functionality by opening the example notebooks in the `examples/` directory:
+You can test the functionality by opening the example notebooks in the `examples/` directory

 ### Usage